-Brothers and sisters, friends and visitors, over the past three weeks here at Valleyview, we've been taking a closer look at some of the Christmas Carols and what they are saying, so that we can have a better and deeper - and more biblical - understanding of what we're singing, in order to really sing it like we mean it.
+Brothers and sisters, friends and guests, over the past four weeks here at Valleyview, we've been taking a closer look at some of the Christmas Carols and what they are saying, so that we can have a better and deeper - and more biblical - understanding of what we're singing, in order to really sing it like we really mean it.

-Because as we've noted - when you're singing something, you're singing it because just saying it isn't enough.
-It's so meaningful, so important, so profound that it needs to be expressed more poetically, more emotively, more evocatively - it needs to be sung.
+Because when you're singing something, you're singing it because just saying it isn't enough.
+It's so meaningful, so important, so profound, you believe it so sincerely that it needs to be expressed more poetically, more emotively, more evocatively - it needs to be sung.

-So tonight... we have sung about the meaningful, important and profound event that is the birth of the Lord Jesus Christ, and right now we want to pause and reflect for a moment and ask ourselves - did we sing it like we meant it?
+So tonight... we are preparing ourselves to sing about the meaningful, important and profound event that is the birth of the Lord Jesus Christ, and before we get into that - we want to pause and reflect for a moment and ask ourselves - can we sing it like we meant it?

-And its appropriate to do this brothers and sisters - especially as we're reflecting on music this evening - because a good piece of music or singing has dynamics to so to our service should as well.
-You see in a song there will be some parts of the song that are loud and energetic, and other parts are softer and more contemplative, and sometimes a song will even have a short pause before kicking back in - so right now, this is a short pause in our celebration which helps to make it that much better... when it kicks back in.
+And its appropriate to do this brothers and sisters - especially as our focus in this service is on music.
+A good piece of music or singing has dynamics and our service does as well.
+You see in a good song there will be some parts that are loud and energetic, and other parts are softer and more contemplative, and sometimes a song will even have a short pause before kicking back in - so right now, this is a short pause in our celebration which helps to make it that much better... when it kicks back in.